KlefaffleWaffle/student-scheduler/README.md

  The issue is the lack of parameters to filter out what will and won't work.  <br>
  As it stands, you need to already have a good idea of the schedule  <br>
  you're trying to build in order for it to work as it requires you specify  <br>
- the classes you want and will prevent you from adding anything that overlaps.
+ the classes you want and will prevent you from adding anything that overlaps.  <br>

-Idea: I would like to create a more robust schedule builder by adding parameters that account for our students desired number of units, times and days available, and allow the selection of overlapping classes.
-This can be done by taking into account student's Majors and minors, completed prerequisites, and needed general education courses to create, not all schedules given a select number of classes, but all viable schedules given our student's goals and needs.
+Idea: I would like to create a more robust schedule builder by adding parameters  <br>
+ that account for our students desired number of units, times and days available,  <br>
+ and allow the selection of overlapping classes.
+This can be done by taking into account  <br>
+ student's Majors and minors, completed prerequisites, and needed general education courses to create, <br>
+ not all schedules given a select number of classes, but all viable schedules given our student's goals and needs.  <br>
  </p>

 ## UX Team Members